Parameterized Complexity of the $k$-Arc Chinese Postman Problem: Expressing Connectivity: -roads and -cuts

 Let $H = (V,E)$ be an undirected multigraph and $t$ a demand function $V\rightarrow \mathbb{Z}$.
 A \emph{$t$-road} is a directed multigraph $T$ with vertex set $V$ such that for each vertex $v \in V$, $d_T^+(v) - d_T^-(v) = t(v)$.
 We say \emph{$H$ has a $t$-road $T$} if there is a subgraph $H'$ of $H$ such that $T$ is an orientation of $H'$.

 \end{definition}

-For an instance $(G,w,t)$ of the {\sc BCPP} with parameter $p$, it may be useful to think of a $t$-road as a set of $p$ arc-disjoint paths from vertices in $V_t^+$ to vertices in $V_t^-$, although a $t$-road does not necessarily have to have such a simple structure.
+For an instance $(G,w,t)$ of the {\sc BCPP} with parameter $p$, it may be useful to think of a $t$-road as a set of $p$ arc-disjoint paths from vertices in $V_t^+$ to vertices in $V_t^-$, although a $t$-road does not necessarily have to have such a simple structure. {Indeed, a $t$-road may also contain several closed walks.
+In particular, we note that any solution to the {\sc BCPP} on $(G,w,t)$ is itself a $t$-road.}

 The following lemma and corollary show the relevance of $t$-roads to the {\sc BCPP}.
-Formally an input of \BCPP{} is a graph, but to show Corollary \ref{cor:findH} we will abuse this formality and allow multigraphs.
+Formally an input of \BCPP{} is a {simple} graph, but to show Corollary \ref{cor:findH} we will abuse this formality and allow multigraphs.